dcsil/CSC491/policies/plagiarism.md

 Plagiarism
 ---

-The University of Toronto treats plagiarism as a violation of the Code of Behavior on Academic Matters.
+The University of Toronto treats plagiarism as a violation of the Code of Behaviour on Academic Matters.
 Plagiarism is a serious form of cheating in which a student makes use of someone else’s ideas or words without giving appropriate attribution.
 In your academic work, plagiarism usually occurs in one of three
 ways: